Mexico says Sean Penn meeting was 'essential' to finding kingpin Chapo

 Guzman, who is blamed for thousands of deaths in Mexico and the United States from addiction and gang warfare, is facing open federal indictments in seven U.S. jurisdictions.

-Chicago, which dubbed Guzman its first Public Enemy No. 1 since Al Capone in 2013, and Brooklyn, New York, are top contenders to host what would be one of the highest-profile U.S. trials in years, former U.S. law enforcement officials said.
+Chicago, which in 2013 dubbed Guzman its first Public Enemy No. 1 since Al Capone, and Brooklyn, New York, are top contenders to host what would be one of the highest-profile U.S. criminal trials in years, former U.S. law enforcement officials said.

-(Reporting by Frank Jack Daniel, Alexandra Alper, Veronica Gomez and Christine Murray in Mexico City, Tracy Rucinski in Chicago, Mica Rosenberg in New York and Mark Hosenball and Doina Chiacu in Washington; Writing by Simon Gardner; Editing by Frances Kerry, Cynthia Osterman, Lisa Shumaker and Michael Perry)
+(Reporting by Frank Jack Daniel, Alexandra Alper, Veronica Gomez and Christine Murray in Mexico City, Tracy Rucinski in Chicago, Mica Rosenberg in New York and Mark Hosenball and Doina Chiacu in Washington; Writing by Simon Gardner; Editing by Frances Kerry, Cynthia Osterman and Lisa Shumaker)